ALambiel/GPH_treemap/README.md

 ![Graphical abstract](https://github.com/ALambiel/GPH_treemap/blob/main/images/graphical_abstract.jpg)

 ## 📖 Methodology and references

+The methodology is described in the related paper Large-scale individual tree species mapping using AVIRIS-NG and LiDAR data fusion (Lambiel et al., in prep).

 Output maps are available in the [Zenodo repository ](https://zenodo.org/xxx)

 ## 📂 Folder structure